-World class research is carried out at Oxford University Hospital.
+World class research is carried out at Oxford University Hospitals.
 We are also a Genomics Medicine Centre and you may be eligible to take part in the 100,000 Genomes project.
 During your visit you may be approached about clinical research studies and the Genomes project.
 If you would like further information, please ask your healthcare professional when you come for your appointment.

-If you are unable to keep your appointment please help us by calling the telephone numbers provided on page 2 as soon as possible.
+If you are unable to keep your appointment please help us by contacting the Endoscopy Unit as soon as possible on telephone numbers provided on page 3.
 Your appointment slot can then be given to someone else and you will be offered an alternative date and time.